A Shape Dynamics Tutorial: Shape Dynamics and the Linking Theory

-In~\cite{Barbour:2013goa} J. Barbour, T. Koslowski and I noticed how Shape Dynamics motivates a simple solution of the notorious \emph{problem of time} of Quantum Gravity, mentioned in Appendix~\ref{ADM-WDW}.
-The problem of time in GR consists of two levels: first there is the problem of \emph{many-fingered time}, discussed at the end of Sec.~\ref{RWRsection}.
-For each choice of the lapse function $N(x,t)$ one obtains a solution of ADM gravity which is differently represented in $\Superspace$ but corresponds to the same spacetime, just foliated in another way.
-This is part of the reason why, upon na\^{i}ve quantization, one obtains a Wheeler--DeWitt equation that is time-independent (static) (see Sec.~\ref{WdWsection}).
-This problem is absent in SD because the refoliation ambiguity is removed by the VPCT constraint: SD is compatible with only one particular foliation of spacetime, that with constant trace of $p^{ij}$.
-However the theory is still reparametrization-invariant, even within that particular foliation.
-Reparametrization-invariant theories have vanishing quantum Hamiltonians, and their quantization gives a static wavefunction(-al) which does not evolve.
 One strategy to circumvent this issue which has attracted interest in the literature is to accept that the Universe is described by a static wavefunctional and claim that our perception of time is the result of two factors: the wavefunctional being peaked around some semiclassical, high quantum number state, and us having access only to partial information about it~\cite{Bojowald:2010qw}.
 Then the result of our measurements are comparisons of expectation values of \emph{partial observables}, and these evolve only with respect to each other, in a limited sense.
 To understand this, imagine a 2d quantum harmonic oscillator described through a Hamiltonian constraint like those we encountered in Sec.~\ref{SectionHamiltonianFormulation}.
 And imagine that the energy constant $E$ in the Hamiltonian constraint $ \mathcal H = T - V -E \approx 0$ is equal to the energy of some high quantum number state, ${\sfrac 1 2} \hbar (n_1 + n_2)$ with $n_1$ and $n_2$ large enough.
 Then the solution of the time-independent Schr\"odinger equation looks like Fig.~\ref{2dOscillator}: a volcano-shaped Probability Density Function.
 One can, within a certain interval, use one of the two oscillators as an `internal clock' with respect to which the wavefunction of the other oscillator is seen to evolve.
 This can be kept up as long as the chosen clock evolves monotonically: as soon as its value approaches a turning point where it inverts its motion, this description becomes untenable.
 Then a `grasshopper' strategy is adopted, in which one jumps from one internal clock to the other, exploiting the intervals in which they evolve monotonically.
 This strategy can be called \emph{Tempus Post Quantum}, in the sense that one seeks a physical definition of time in the observables of the Universe \emph{after} quantizing.
 There are two problems with this: first, nothing ensures that the wavefunction of the Universe will `oblige', and get into a semiclassical state.
 One would like to have a mechanism for which this happens.\footnote{We think that our approach provides such a mechanism: read below and ref.~\cite{Koslowski:2014eu}.} Second, the `grasshopper' strategy is problematic.
 As soon as one uses an internal clock, even far from the `turning points', there will be violations of unitarity: one can easily see, for example, that in Fig.~\ref{2dOscillator} the area of the `cross-section' of the PDF is not conserved.